rblades/dhworkbook_master/docs/module-2/Exercises.md

 8\.
 Hit ctrl+x to exit Nano, and save the changes.

 9\.
-Before we can run this program, we have to tell DHBox that it is alright to run it.
-We do that by changing the 'permissions' on the file, like so:

-`$ chmod 755 canadiana.sh`
+Before we can run this program, we have to tell DH Box that it is alright to run it.
+To change the 'permissions' on the file, type `$ chmod 755 canadiana.sh`

 The `$ chmod` command means change mode.
 Each number represents a user permission for reading, writing, and executing files on your computer.

 10\.
-And now we can run the program (the ./ is important!):
+And now we can run the program (the ./ is important!) by typing `$ ./canadiana.sh`

-`$ ./canadiana.sh`

 Ta da!
 You now have a pretty powerful tool now for grabbing data from one of the largest portals for Canadian history!